cardboard-iguana/cardboard-iguana.com/log/2022-04-19-itprotv-comptia-security-plus.md

 Orchestration/Automation + threat intelligence + incident response.
 Basically, data goes in while policies and automated actions come out.
 The advantage here is that incident response can be more formalized and faster than is otherwise generally possible.

-“Incident response plans” provide general guidance, while “playbooks” outline formalized response steps for specific types of incidents.
+"Incident response plans" provide general guidance, while "playbooks" outline formalized response steps for specific types of incidents.

 Things a SOAR system can automate: